Aar0nC/SMS-Stock-Service/README.md

 Commit history is limited on the public repo of this project.
 Prior work lies hidden in a private repo.

 __Important note__:
 This service requires several API and encryption keys to run (AWS, Twilio, and the currency exchange API).
+As such, cloning and attempting to run this service will not work.

 ### Adding yourself to the service:
 To use this service as a client, simply text 'SUBSCRIBE' to (647) 503-4867.
 Note that sending and receiving messages from this Toronto,ON number may incur SMS fees as specified by your carrier.